 The bill clarifies that an electronic signature (the broader category that also encompasses digital signatures) can be used to execute property tax documents if it is authenticated in a manner specified by the Assessor and approved by the BOE.
-By electronically signing in an approved manner, the taxpayer would certify under penalty of perjury that all the information, including accompanying statements or materials, in the document is true, correct, and complete to the best of the taxpayer's knowledge.
+By electronically signing in an approved manner, the taxpayer would certify under penalty of perjury that all the information, including accompanying statements or materials, in the document, is true, correct, and complete to the best of the taxpayer's knowledge.

-The bill also clarifies that a County Assessor's office is only required to accept an authenticated electronic signature if the Assessor authorizes submission of a document containing an electronic signature.
-If the Assessor does not accept electronic submission of tax documents, the Assessor will not be mandated to accept e-submissions under this bill.
+The bill also clarifies that a County Assessor's office is only required to accept an authenticated electronic signature if the Assessor authorizes the submission of any BOE-prescribed form using electronic media.
+If the Assessor does not accept electronic submission of any BOE-prescribed forms, the Assessor is not mandated to accept e-signature submissions under this bill.